jackieholman20/wildfire-autoresearch/README.md

 # AutoResearch Driven Discovery of Composite Satellite Metrics for Predicting Wildfire Spread

-Predicting the spread of fires can be extremely important for evacuation protocol and for firefighting efforts.
-However, wildfire expansion is influenced by interacting environmental factors that no single satellite variable captures.
-This project uses an AutoResearch agent to autonomously explore combinations of 12 satellite‑derived features to discover a composite metric that predicts next‑day wildfire spread more effectively than any individual variable.
-The agent checks to see if the ROC_AUC is better than the previous iteration, then keeps or discards the built model and continues the process.
-The agent iterates through the loop: modify code → evaluate → keep or discard → repeat.
+Wildfire expansion is driven by complex interactions between environmental factors such as wind, drought, vegetation, and climate.
+No single satellite‑derived variable captures this complexity on its own.
+This project applies an AutoResearch loop to wildfire prediction: an autonomous agent iteratively proposes candidate composite metrics derived from satellite features, evaluates their predictive power for next‑day wildfire spread, and retains or discards each modification based on validation performance.
+The goal is to autonomously discover composite environmental metrics that outperform any single satellite variable when predicting wildfire spread.

 ---

 ## Problem

-Predict wildfire spread.
-**Metric**: validation ROC-AUC.
+**Task**: Predict whether wildfire spreads within a 64×64 km region over the next 24 hours.
+**Metric**: Validation ROC‑AUC (higher is better).
+The agent’s objective is to iteratively improve ROC‑AUC relative to a simple, interpretable baseline.

 ## Data
 This project uses the **Next Day Wildfire Spread** dataset (Huot et al., Kaggle).
+Each sample represents a 64×64 km spatial tile with:

+- 12 aligned satellite‑derived input features (elevation, wind speed/direction, humidity, temperature, drought indices, vegetation, population, etc.)
+- A binary next‑day fire mask indicating wildfire spread

-The TFRecord files are not included in this repository due to file size constraints.
+Due to size constraints, TFRecord files are not included in this repository.

 **How to obtain the data**